We Are Not Accepting Grant Applications At This Time

 GRANT PROGRAM INFORMATION

-The Philip E. and Carole R. Ratcliffe Foundation is currently NOT accepting new grant applications.
-You may check back in late spring/early summer 2021 for any updates.
+The Philip E. and Carole R. Ratcliffe Foundation is NOT accepting grant applications at this time.

 What We Typically Fund